 - Region Overlap

 This makes regions overlap the viewport.
-It means that the Toolbar and Sidebar regions, will be displayed overlapping the 3D Viewport.
+It means that the Toolbar and Sidebar regions, will be displayed overlapping the main area.

 - Color Picker Type

 Choose which type of Color Space you prefer.
 It will show when clicking LMB on any color field.